LANDA MOBILE SYSTEMS-TERMS AND CONDITIONS

-EXPORT SHIPMENTS: Unless otherwise specified in writing, all materials shipped abroad will be shipped LMS Tulsa, Oklahoma, or such other place of origin.
-The export of materials to foreign countries may be subject to restrictions and approvals of the U.S. Government.
-Landa Mobile Systems LLC is Export Licensed under BIS Security License G168338, with ECCN’s.
+EXPORT SHIPMENTS: Unless otherwise specified in writing, all materials shipped abroad will be shipped to LMS Tulsa, Oklahoma, or such other place of origin.
+The export of materials to foreign countries may be subject to restrictions and approvals from the U.S. Government.
+Landa Mobile Systems LLC is Export Licensed under BIS Security License G168338, with ECCNs.
 The import of materials into foreign countries may also be subject to restrictions and approvals by those countries.
-In its own name, the customer will apply for any required U.S. export license and hereby assumes full responsibility for the exportation or importation of the materials and compliance with all United States and foreign laws applicable to the exportation importation of the materials.
+In its name, the customer will apply for any required U.S. export license and hereby assumes full responsibility for the exportation or importation of the materials and compliance with all United States and foreign laws applicable to the exportation and importation of the materials.
 The Destination Control Statement (DCS) must be entered on the invoice and the bill of lading, air waybill, or other export control document that accompanies the shipment from its point of origin in the United States ultimate consignee or end-user abroad.
-The person responsible for the preparation of those documents is responsible for the entry of the DCS.
-The DCS is required for all exports from the United States of items on the Commerce Control List that are not classified as EAR99, unless the export may be made under License Exception BAG or GFT (see part 740 the EAR).
+The person responsible for preparing those documents is responsible for the entry of the DCS.
+The DCS is required for all exports from the United States of items on the Commerce Control List that are not classified as EAR99, unless the export may be made under License Exception BAG or GFT (see part 740 of the EAR).
 At a minimum, the DCS must state: “These commodities, technology, or software were exported from the United States per the Export Administration Regulations.
 Diversion contrary to U.S. law is prohibited.”
 Compliance with the requirements described in § 123.9(b) of the ITAR constitutes compliance with this paragraph’s requirements for shipments containing both items subject to the EAR and defense articles subject to the ITAR.

-RIGHT TO STOP DELIVERY: Upon Customer’s insolvency, delay in payment, or default, LMS shall have the right to withhold shipments or stop delivery of Products in possession of a carrier or other bailee.
+RIGHT TO STOP DELIVERY: Upon Customer’s insolvency, delay in payment beyond agreed terms, or default, LMS shall have the right to withhold shipments or stop delivery of Products in possession of a carrier or other bailee.